 Molly Spencer's poetry has appeared or is forthcoming in Blackbird, Copper Nickel, FIELD, The Georgia Review, Gettysburg Review, New England Review, Ploughshares, Prairie Schooner, and other journals.
 Her critical writing has appeared at Colorado Review, Kenyon Review Online, Tupelo Quarterly, and The Rumpus.
-She holds an MPA from the School of International and Public Affairs at Columbia University and an MFA from the Rainier Writing Workshop, and is a Poetry Editor at The Rumpus.
-Her collection, If the house, won the 2019 Brittingham Prize judged by Carl Phillips, and is forthcoming from the University of Wisconsin Press in October of 2019.
-A second collection, Relic and the Plum, won the 2019 Crab Orchard Open Competition judged by Allison Joseph, and will be out in September of 2020.
+She holds an MPA from the School of International and Public Affairs at Columbia University and an MFA from the Rainier Writing Workshop, and is a Senior Poetry Editor at The Rumpus, where she edits book reviews and essays on poetry and poetics.
+Her debut collection, If the House, won the 2019 Brittingham Prize judged by Carl Phillips, and is forthcoming from the University of Wisconsin Press in October of 2019.
+A second collection, Relic and the Plum, won the 2019 Crab Orchard Open Competition judged by Allison Joseph, and is forthcoming in September of 2020.
 Molly teaches at the University of Michigan's Gerald R. Ford School of Public Policy.

 Photo credit: Michelle Massey Barnes